imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/ios.md

 #### Initializing the SDK

-Open `AppDelegate.swift` file, this is where we will initialize our SDK with the following parameters.
+Open the `AppDelegate.swift` file.
+This is where we will initialize our SDK with the following parameters.

 * `urlEndpoint` is the required parameter.
-You can get the value of URL-endpoint from your ImageKit dashboard - [https://imagekit.io/dashboard/url-endpoints](https://imagekit.io/dashboard/url-endpoints).
+You can get the value of the URL endpoint from your ImageKit dashboard - [https://imagekit.io/dashboard/url-endpoints](https://imagekit.io/dashboard/url-endpoints).
-* `publicKey` is an optional parameter and only needed if you want to use the SDK for client-side file upload.
+* `publicKey` is an optional parameter and is only needed if you want to use the SDK for client-side file upload.
 You can get the public key from the developer section in your ImageKit dashboard - [https://imagekit.io/dashboard/developer/api-keys](https://imagekit.io/dashboard/developer/api-keys).

 ```swift
 ImageKit.init(